sparklemotion/nokogiri.org/content/getting_help.md

 The best thing to do if you've got a question, or are unsure how to diagnose a possible issue, want to complain or just ask for advice on how to solve a problem, is to email the [nokogiri-talk][nt] list.

-If you don't want to use Google's web interface, subscribe to the list by sending an empty email to this address.
+You should also probably **subscribe** to the list.
+You can either use the [web interface][nt]; or if you're like RMS and hate to use javascripty things like Google's web interface, you can subscribe to the list by sending an empty email to this address:

 ```
 nokogiri-talk+subscribe@googlegroups.com